 On the other hand, if the water is not warm enough, it can make your guppies sick.
 This is not something that will happen overnight but eventually.

-Now you may wonder how filtration and heating system are tied with how well do guppies sleep.
+Now you may wonder how filtration and heating system are tied to how well do guppies sleep.
 It doesn’t.
-But it ties up with a guppy’s wellbeing, which is directly related to the quality of sleep they receive.
+But it ties up with a guppy’s well-being, which is directly related to the quality of sleep they receive.